 A preferred network gives consumers a choice of pharmacy.
 It also provides them with financial incentives to use the pharmacies that offer lower costs or greater control to the payer.
 A consumer with a preferred network benefit design retains the option of using any pharmacy in the network.
 However, a consumer’s out-of-pocket expenses will be higher at a non-preferred pharmacy.

 Preferred network models have grown most rapidly within the Medicare Part D program, where CMS now calls them preferred cost sharing networks.
-CMS calls the pharmacies in such a network preferred cost sharing pharmacies.
-According to federal regulations, preferred pharmacies in Part D must offer “covered Part D drugs at negotiated prices to Part D enrollees at lower levels of cost sharing than apply at a non-preferred pharmacy under its pharmacy network contract.”
+CMS refers to the pharmacies in such a network as preferred cost-sharing pharmacies.

-To identify the 2018 Part D preferred cost sharing pharmacy networks, I used the 2018 Drug and Health Plan Data and the 2018 PDP Landscape Source Files (v 09 22 17).
+To identify the 2017 Part D preferred cost-sharing pharmacy networks, I used the 2017 Drug and Health Plan Data and the 2017 PDP Landscape Source Files (v 09 07 16).
 My analysis includes only stand-alone PDPs.
 I eliminated these plans from the sample:

 - Employer-sponsored plans